-21.2 MIDI doesn't work
+17.2 MIDI doesn't work

-In some cases MIDI does not work after the installation of the Fireface driver.
-To be precise, applications do not show an installed MIDI port.
+In some cases the applications do not show the MIDI port.
 The reason for this is usually visible within the Audio MIDI Setup.
 It displays no RME MIDI device, or the device is greyed out and therefore inactive.
 Mostly, removing the greyed out device and searching for MIDI devices again will solve the problem.
-If this does not help, we recommend manual removal of the MIDI driver and reinstallation of the complete driver.
-Otherwise repairing permissions may help.